Machinescape/NeuralNetworks/README.md

 # NeuralNetworks

-Some initial exploratory work with neural networks, geospatial data and ridge regression.
+A replication and refitting for Amazon AWS of the work done by jean et al.

-A large chunck of the code are the replicated work of others.
+This involves the use of a pre-trained deep neural network and ridge regression to predict areas of poverty within a country.

-Work is initentionally left in experimental state as the main work is done later in AWS
+I have documented the first pass work done in jupyter notebooks with the others done in AWS sagemaker.